wandb/wandb/docs/index.md

 ### Saving run files

-While your script is running, `wandb.run.dir` is the path to your Weights & Biases run directory, which by default will be a subdirectory of `./wandb`.
+Each time you run your script, by default we create a unique directory that you can store job outputs in.
+The path is `./wandb/run-<timestamp>-<runid>` and is available to your job as `wandb.run.dir`.

 Any files you save in this directory during the run will be persisted to Weights & Biases.
 We recommend that you modify your training script to save generated models and other run artifacts in this directory.

 #### Aside: Saving all generated files without modifying your script